 For approximately 20 years the City hosted monthly collection events to collect HHW materials from the public and small businesses.
 In response to resident demands for additional service, in 2014 the City opened a permanent HHW Facility as part of the Municipal Service Center expansion.
 Between 2010 and 2016, residents disposed of 1,415 tons of HHW (Figure WM-5).
-Small businesses that produce up to 27 gallons or 220 pounds of hazardous waste per month are also permitted to use the facility, contributing 74 tons of HHW over the same time period.
+The volume of hazardous material handled by the City has been reduced by the City's participation in the statewide paint collection program, Paintcare, since mid-2013.
+Small businesses that produce up to 27 gallons or 220 pounds of hazardous waste per month are also permitted to use the City's HHW facility, contributing 74 tons of HHW over the same time period.
 A Material Reuse Store housed at the HHW facility offers unused items such as cleaners, paints, and pool supplies free to residents.